gfassero/HIERO/formatting.md

 ## Inflections
 ### Gender
-Words with identifiable gender are underlined solid (masculine) or dashed (feminine).
+Words with identifiable gender are underlined with a simple blue line (masculine) or with a red arc (feminine).
 Where the gender has not been identified, the word is not underlined.
 There are only two genders: masculine and feminine.
 ### Number
 Words in the plural are followed by a superscript plus sign (⁺).
 Words in the dual are followed by a superscript number two (²).
 Words in the singular are not marked.
 ### Tense (Aspect)